lee97matthew/gym-worm/README.md

 This is a gym booking web application built using react

+# Important

+Please clone our din branch instead of master.
+Thanks.

 ## Instruction to temporarily run the application

 Once gym-worm repo is cloned, make sure you have nodejs installed \